jcp19/SPIDER/README.md

 # 2. change directory to the falcon-taz folder
 $ cd falcon/falcon-taz

+# 3. checkout the branch fix_message_handler (might not be
+#    needed in future versions of falcon-taz)
+$ git checkout fix_message_handler

-# 3. install the package using Maven
+# 4. install the package using Maven
 $ mvn install
 ```